VasekStolba/Erebus-Archive-System/Legislation/"Criminal Code" (L-002).md

      12. foundation-wide exile from any position, function, rank, site, group, department, organization, and benefits.
   2. Only punishments as per subsection 1(iii), (iv), (vi), (xi), and (xii) can be permanent.
   3. This section does not restrict the usage of orders in any way, those are limited by chapter 4 of title 2 of the criminal procedures.
+  4. What punishments are to be issued for each crime is defined by the title 3 of this code.
+Acts that are considered crimes because of being immoral or unethical are to be punished by an action that is deemed moral or ethical for the offense.

 #### §8 Capital Punishments
   1. Punishments as per sections 7(1)(x), (xi), and (xii) are to be considered capital punishments.